bitaofficialaccount/SagiOS1.2lunar/replit.md

 ## Overview

 SagiOS is a web-based operating system with an integrated AI voice assistant.
-It provides a desktop-like experience in the browser, featuring voice activation ("Hey, Sagi"), built-in applications (Browser, File Manager, Notes, Calculator, Settings), and a modern UI inspired by Windows 11 and macOS design patterns.

-The application is built as a full-stack TypeScript project with a React frontend and Express backend, designed to run on Replit with PostgreSQL database support.
+The application is built as a full-stack TypeScript project with a React frontend and Express backend, with PostgreSQL database support.

 ## User Preferences